 KALAM 2 - The Universe May Have Always Existed

 Current physics theories break down at the suggested singularity apparently predicted by General Relativity.
-It is generally argued that General Relative is false at small distances.
+It is known that General Relative is false at small distances.
 Efforts to construct a consistent, and acceptable theory of Quantum Gravity, to date, have failed.
 It is not proven as to whether or not mass-energy physics exist prior to the Big Bang.
 It is currently quite possible that the mass-energy of the universe has always existed.

 So, without an actual proof that the mass-energy of the universe was created at the apparent Big Bang singularity, KALAM statement 2 is not proven, therefore the KALAM conjecture is falsified.